ainsleyclark/system-setup/README.md

 # Dev Workstation Setup

-Thi
-Setup scripts for macOS
+These scripts are designed to set up a dev workstation on macOS and Ubuntu.